 I took some liberties here… Sara makes an aromatic lemongrass broth to serve these in… I took a lazy shortcut but added some extra ingredients to the filling itself.
 She uses sour cream to bind the filling together.
 To make mine a non-dairy version, I used miso and tahini instead.
 I blended, tasted and decided some garlic and ginger would be nice.
 And then I couldn’t help but squeeze just a bit of lemon juice in.

-These taste like an asian version of ravioli.
+These taste like an Asian version of ravioli.
 The filling is creamy and almost cheese-like.
 And by using pre-made wonton wrappers, this whole thing comes together pretty fast… totally a keeper for us.

 adapted from the Sprouted Kitchen cookbook